taiwoj14/mini-project-submission/README.md

 ## 6. VERIFICATION

-All required tools were verified using version commands documented in DevOps-Tools-Verification-Report
+All required tools were verified using version commands documented in:
+ DevOps-Tools-Verification-Report